lowRISC/opentitan/hw/ip/aes/doc/_index.md

 ## Block Operation

-For block operation, software must initialize the AES unit as described in the previous section and then:
+For block operation, software must initialize the AES unit as described in the previous section.

-1. Configure AES unit to operate in normal/automatic mode by setting the MANUAL_OPERATION bit in {{< regref "CTRL_SHADOWED" >}} to `0`.
+In particular, the AES unit must be configured to run in normal/automatic mode.
+This is indicated by the MANUAL_OPERATION bit in {{< regref "CTRL_SHADOWED" >}} reading as `0`.
-   This ensures that the AES unit i) automatically starts encryption/decryption when new input data is available and ii) does not overwrite previous output data that has not been read by the processor.
+It ensures that the AES unit:
+1. Automatically starts encryption/decryption when new input data is available.
+1. Does not overwrite previous output data that has not yet been read by the processor.

+Then, software must:
-2. Write Input Data Block `0` to the Input Data registers {{< regref "DATA_IN0" >}} - {{< regref "DATA_IN3" >}}.
+1. Write Input Data Block `0` to the Input Data registers {{< regref "DATA_IN0" >}} - {{< regref "DATA_IN3" >}}.
    Each register must be written at least once.
    The order in which these registers are written does not matter.
-3. Wait for the INPUT_READY bit in {{< regref "STATUS" >}} to become `1`, i.e. wait for the AES unit to load Input Data Block `0` into the internal state register and start operation.
+1. Wait for the INPUT_READY bit in {{< regref "STATUS" >}} to become `1`, i.e. wait for the AES unit to load Input Data Block `0` into the internal state register and start operation.
-4. Write Input Data Block `1` to the Input Data registers.
+1. Write Input Data Block `1` to the Input Data registers.

 Then for every Data Block `I=0,..,N-3`, software must:
 1. Wait for the OUTPUT_VALID bit in {{< regref "STATUS" >}} to become `1`, i.e., wait for the AES unit to finish encryption/decryption of Block `I`.